perrinjack/junior-cv-2019/README.md

 - First Class Honours.
 - Specialised in Communications Engineering.
 - Participated in a variety of group projects, including building an autonomous robot that solved a [Rubriks Cube](https://www.youtube.com/watch?v=ekkY4wNfVEE) in 53 seconds.
+- Represented the University of Bristol at Rugby between 2015-2019.

 #### St Albans School, St Albans (September '08 - July '15)